mangusta123/indoorpos1/README.md

  Strength) fingerprints from all access points

-These data are supposed to be fetched from a remote storage, preferably NoSQL-based document-oriented DB to
+These data are supposed to be fetched on-the-fly from a remote storage, preferably NoSQL-based document-oriented

-enhance data availability and make the program better fit real-time constraints.
+DB to enhance data availability and make the program better fit real-time constraints.

 Prior to using the map images it is necessary to tune the program so that it works correctly with dimensions of